pabloripoll/docker-symfony-6-php-fpm-8/README.md

-Makefile  hostname                 shows local machine ip Makefile  fix-permission           sets project directory permission Makefile  ports-check              shows this project ports availability on local machine Makefile  laravel-ssh              enters the Symfony container shell Makefile  laravel-set              sets the Symfony PHP enviroment file to build the container Makefile  laravel-build            builds the Symfony PHP container from Docker image Makefile  laravel-start            starts up the Symfony PHP container running Makefile  laravel-stop             stops the Symfony PHP container but data will not be destroyed Makefile  laravel-destroy          stops and removes the Symfony PHP container from Docker network destroying its data Makefile  database-ssh             enters the database container shell Makefile  database-set             sets the database enviroment file to build the container Makefile  database-build           builds the database container from Docker image
+Makefile  hostname                 shows local machine ip Makefile  fix-permission           sets project directory permission Makefile  ports-check              shows this project ports availability on local machine Makefile  symfony-ssh              enters the Symfony container shell Makefile  symfony-set              sets the Symfony PHP enviroment file to build the container Makefile  symfony-build            builds the Symfony PHP container from Docker image Makefile  symfony-start            starts up the Symfony PHP container running Makefile  symfony-stop             stops the Symfony PHP container but data will not be destroyed Makefile  symfony-destroy          stops and removes the Symfony PHP container from Docker network destroying its data Makefile  database-ssh             enters the database container shell Makefile  database-set             sets the database enviroment file to build the container Makefile  database-build           builds the database container from Docker image